BGOOONZ-BLOG/bgoonz-blog2.0-v-5/notes/BGOONZ_BLOG_2.0.wiki/features/custom-search-bar.md.md

 ---

 Easy steps to add a Google search bar or box to your website.
 You need not have any coding knowledge to follow the steps below.
-This method works with all major CMS’s such as WordPress, Ghost, Drupal, Joomla, etc.
+This method works with all major CMS's such as WordPress, Ghost, Drupal, Joomla, etc.

 ![How to add a Google Search Bar to your Website](https://cdn-bbeoo.nitrocdn.com/qmCVQYRCWGzHArsQEaxlonBAyCtBBIUq/assets/static/optimized/rev-5e70179/wp-content/uploads/2021/01/How-to-add-a-Google-Search-Bar-to-your-Website-1024x576.png)

 On-site search on any website is a crucial piece of technology since it allows users to search for content inside your website and helps reorganize your content strategy to match your products or blog content to what people are searching for on your website.
 The reason why Google search is so popular is that it is easy to implement and also it is reliable.
-There is another reason that people might like it or hate it – Ads.
+There is another reason that people might like it or hate it - Ads.
 Yes, Google search has ads.
 It might be helpful for people looking to monetize their websites.
 For others, it might be a huge turn-off.
 If you belong to the second group, you might have to look for alternative custom search engines like [Expertrec](https://cse.expertrec.com/?platform=cse).

 If you are on WordPress, it has a default search bar that adds basic search functionality.
 But it is lacking in many desirable search features such as auto-complete, more control over the search UI, and location of the search box.
 Word press users, can download our extension from this [link](https://wordpress.org/plugins/wp-fastest-site-search/).
 Detailed instructions on how to install the WordPress extension are given at the end of this blog.